 About 49% retired based on circumstances beyond their control.
 Broken down, this shows that 18% retired due to health, 14% out of personal need, 9% from job loss, and 6% due to layoffs.

 Only 36 percent retired because they either reached retirement age or wanted to retire.

 The likelihood of citing health or disability is inversely related to income: the lower the income, the more likely to cite health as an issue, and the higher the income, the less likely to cite health as an issue.

 II.
-Why people retire earlier or later than expected
+Why do people retire earlier or later than expected

-As we've seen when you retire often depends on circumstances beyond your control that can lead to an earlier than expected or later than planned retirement.
-Major reasons for retiring earlier than expected are health reasons (37%) and fewer employment opportunities (16%).
-The main reasons for delaying retirement include salary needed for day-to-day expenses (27%), the need to save more for retirement (11%) and 13% who did so because they enjoyed working and/or wanted to stay active.
-For those approaching retirement, these stats should be enlightening and concerning, as studies inform that almost 6 in 10 did not retire when they expected to retire, and of those who retired earlier than expected, 53% retired because of circumstances beyond their control.
+As we've seen, when you retire often depends on circumstances beyond your control that can lead to an earlier-than-expected or later-than-planned retirement.
+Health reasons (37%) and fewer employment opportunities (16%) are major reasons for retiring earlier than expected.
+The main reasons for delaying retirement include the salary needed for day-to-day expenses (27%), the need to save more for retirement (11%), and 13% who did so because they enjoyed working and wanted to stay active.
+For those approaching retirement, these stats should be enlightening and concerning, as studies indicate that almost 6 in 10 did not retire when they expected to retire.
+Of those who retired earlier than expected, 53% retired because of circumstances beyond their control.

 1 ACTION FOR YOU

 I. One task you must complete to successfully transition into retirement

 Well-established research indicates there are 15 developmental tasks you need to complete while still working to transition into retirement.

 We’ll look at one of these tasks for our action item this week and reveal a new one each week.